• Skip to primary navigation

 It can be customised according to preference, as different brewing times create variations in strength and flavour.

-It provides a unique and versatile option for coffee drinkers, with an intense and bitter taste that appeals to those who seek a robust coffee experience.
+It provides a unique and versatile option for coffee drinkers, with an intense and bitter taste that appeals to those who seek a strong coffee experience.

 Differences Between Espresso and Lungo

-Espresso and Lungo may seem alike, but they are unique coffee drinks.
+Espresso and Lungo may seem alike, but they are unique coffee drinks - and a French roast vs espresso comparison helps clarify how roast style changes flavor.

 Brewing Method